petedejoy/documentation/v2/clickstream/destinations/amazon-redshift.md

 ---

 ## Step 3.
-Permission Astronomer to Redshift.
+Permission Astronomer to Redshift

 Once you provision your Redshift cluster, you'll need to configure your Redshift cluster to allow Astronomer to access it.